johngoldin/can_i_blog_too/content/post/2020-03-29-covid19-cases-in-connecticut/index.en.md

 The R code that created these plots is available in a [GitHub repository](https://github.com/johngoldin/ctcorona).
 <br/><br/>

+I'll be adding hospitalizations momentarily!
+(I have a plot, but Hartford seems to have wandered off.)

+<br/><br/>

 ### Comments

 Note that I do not necessarily update these comments each time I